circleci/circleci-docs/jekyll/_cci2/env-vars.md

 `CIRCLE_JOB`                | String  | The name of the current job.
 `CIRCLE_NODE_INDEX`         | Integer | The index of the specific build instance.
 A value between 0 and (`CIRCLECI_NODE_TOTAL` - 1)
 `CIRCLE_NODE_TOTAL`         | Integer | The number of total build instances.
 `CIRCLE_PR_NUMBER`          | Integer | The number of the associated GitHub or Bitbucket pull request.
+Only available on forked PRs.
 `CIRCLE_PR_REPONAME`        | String  | The name of the GitHub or Bitbucket respository where the pull request was created.
+Only available on forked PRs.
 `CIRCLE_PR_USERNAME`        | String  | The GitHub or Bitbucket username of the user who created the pull request.
+Only available on forked PRs.
 `CIRCLE_PREVIOUS_BUILD_NUM` | Integer | The number of previous builds on the current branch.
 `CIRCLE_PROJECT_REPONAME`   | String  | The name of the repository of the current project.
 `CIRCLE_PROJECT_USERNAME`   | String  | The name of the current project.